aaxlee/Bigint/README.md

 stores each digit of a long number in an array where the first digit of the number is at index 0 in the array

+if you are using c11 you can use the following macro to typecast strings and integers to a bigint_t:

+bigint_t(11) / bigint_t("11")

 example usage: